-Agents must keep a record of all receipts and transactions made for the other person.
-They must act loyally for the benefit of the principal's best interest and cooperate with the person who is empowered to make health-care decisions for the principal if there is one.
+Agents must keep a record of all receipts and transactions made for the principal.
+Agents must act loyally for the benefit of the principal's best interest and cooperate with the person who is empowered to make health-care decisions for the principal if there is one.

 Read the law: MD Estates & Trusts §17-113

-The agent has a right to reimbursement for reasonable expenses paid while acting for the principal, but s/he has no right to payment beyond that unless it is included in the power of attorney.
+The agent has a right to reimbursement for reasonable expenses paid while acting for the principal, but the agent has no right to payment beyond that unless it is included in the power of attorney.

 Read the law: MD Estates & Trusts §17-114

 Medical Powers of Attorney (Advanced Directives)

 Any competent person may create a power of attorney to give someone the power to make healthcare decisions for him in case something happens.
 These documents are called advanced directives.
 The Maryland Health Care Decision Act governs advance directives.